samart/domain-state-event-logging/DomainStateEventLogging.md

 ### 3.3 Key Principles

-1. **Declarative State, Not Imperative Commands**: Users declare desired state (like Kubernetes manifests)
+1. **Complete Domain State, Not Deltas or Commands**: Events store the full domain object state as the payload—not deltas (changes), not commands (what to do), but complete snapshots (what IS)
-2. **Full State Capture**: Each event contains complete domain object state at that moment
+2. **Request-Response Event Pairs**: Capture user intent and system outcome as separate events when they contain distinct information
 3. **Selective Intent Storage**: Intent events stored only when they contain information not in response
 4. **Response Enrichment**: Response events contain system-generated metadata and validation results
 5. **Multi-Resolution Streams**: Both fine-grained events and coarse-grained aggregates coexist